krish25bce11158-afk/bill-calculator/README.md

 # bill-calculator
 A simple Python-based Restaurant Bill Calculator using lists and tuples.
 Users can select menu items by number, and the program generates a clean receipt with the total bill.
-Ideal for beginners learning data structures, loops, and billing logic.
-)

 **1. Overview of the Project**

-The Restaurant Bill Calculator is a beginner-friendly Python program that allows users to select food items from a predefined menu, stores their choices, and calculates the final bill.
+The Restaurant Bill Calculator is a beginner-friendly Python program that allows users to select food items from a predefined menu and calculates the final bill.
 The menu is implemented using tuples (to keep item names & prices fixed), while the customer’s selections are stored in a list.
 This project demonstrates practical usage of Python data structures, loops, input validation, and formatted console output.